MIC-DKFZ/TractSeg/Readme.md

 ```
 TractSeg -i peaks.nii.gz --output_type TOM
 ```
+Peaks and streamlines can be visualized using for example [MITK Diffusion](http://mitk.org/wiki/DiffusionImaging#Downloads).
+> NOTE: Peaks have to be flipped along the z-axis to be displayed correctly in MITK.

 #### Segment bundle start and end regions
 Get segmentations of the regions were the bundles start and end (helpful for filtering fibers that do not run